 This law prohibits a peace officer from stopping or detaining a person who is the operator of or a passenger on a motorcycle for the sole purpose of determining whether the person has successfully completed a motorcycle operator training and safety course or is covered by a motorcycle health insurance plan.

 The basic and advanced motorcycle operator training courses meet the helmet exemption requirement.
 The advanced motorcycle operator training course is recommended for experienced licensed motorcyclists.
 The basic course teaches fundamentals and is required of all drivers to receive a Class M motorcycle driver’s license.
 An advanced course is also available for more experienced riders and teaches maneuvering, riding on wet payment and other safety skills.

-The Christensen Law Firm, PLLC, now known as DC Law, may help anyone who has suffered an injury while riding a motorcycle, whether caused by a motor vehicle or some other circumstance.
+DC Law, may help anyone who has suffered an injury while riding a motorcycle, whether caused by a motor vehicle or some other circumstance.
 Our firm is founded on the concept that every client is entitled to the highest level of respect and attention.
 We are Austin’s choice for skilled, experienced, and dedicated personal injury lawyers.
 We offer legal representation that produces quality service, a high level of attorney-client communication and aggressive representation.
 If you have been harmed by the reckless or negligent act of another in any type of accident, contact DC Law today at (512) 220-1800 to consult with an experienced injury attorney.